2020 United States House of Representatives elections in Florida: District 26

 The 26th district is located in South Florida and the Florida Keys, and includes all of Monroe County and part of Miami-Dade County.
 The district includes the cities of Homestead, Kendale Lakes, and Key West.
-Democrat Debbie Mucarsel-Powell, who has represented the district since 2019, flipped the district and was elected with 50% of the vote in 2018.
+Democrat Debbie Mucarsel-Powell, who had represented the district since 2019, flipped the district and was elected with 50% of the vote in 2018.

 This district was included on the list of Democratic-held seats the National Republican Congressional Committee targeted in 2020.